netxms/netxms-doc/admin/appendix.rst

   * - FullCrashDumps
     - Write full crash dump instead of minidump (Windows only)
     - no
+  * - InternalCACertificate
+    - Path to file of server CA certificate.
+This certificate is used to issue agent certificates.
+InternalCACertificate parameter also implies that this certificate is trusted by the server when checking agent certificate validity.
+    - Empty string
+  * - InternalCACertificateKey
+    - Private key of server CA certificate.
+Can be omitted if key is included in server certificate file.
+    - Empty string
+  * - InternalCACertificatePassword
+    - Password of server CA certificate.
+Can be omitted if certificate does not use password.
+    - Empty string
   * - LibraryDirectory
     - Defines location of library folder where drivers(ndd files) are stored.
 It's highly recommended not to use this parameter.
     -